One of the questions I am often asked is, why don’t I claw set my stones, doesn’t it make diamonds sparkle more?

 This has prompted me to write this blog, ” The advantages of a rub-over setting”

 There are numerous advantages of a rub-over setting.
 They are easier to wear, keep the stone cleaner, and last longer.
-T

 For those who don’t know, I have a rather unconventional training within the jewellery trade.
 I trained as a scientific and medical instrument maker in Cambridge.
 I transferred these skills into the making of jewellery.
 Put simply, setting a stone is a way of holding it captive.
 I wasn’t happy with any of the ways I saw in books or tools in the shops.
 So I made my tools and have been fine-tuning the technique ever since.

-The second advantage is related to the first.
 Rub-over setting helps protect the stones from knocks and bumps, as well as grease and dirt.

-Being hydrophobic, diamonds readily repel water but have an affinity to grease.
-Thus, they attract grease readily, which stops them from sparkling.
 Claw settings are especially good at holding grease, which dulls the beauty of not only diamonds but also all faceted stones.
 As the grease builds up over time, it often fills up the void under the diamond in a claw set ring.
 This doesn’t look attractive and completely kills the beauty of a stone, sometimes even causing skin irritation.

 The third advantage is security, the rub-over setting I make is much more secure than claws.
 Rub-over settings won’t need the regular maintenance.
 A claw set ring will need to be re-tipped many times in its life.
 The stones are increasingly vulnerable as claws wear away.